gvwilson/thirdbit/src/fiction/in-heck/index.md

 the tiger snapped.
 "Look, I'm sorry—it had a good singing voice, but we have work to do.
-Now make sure the rest of this lot are out of commission, then get yourself hitched to the wagon so we can get out of here."
+Make sure the rest of them are out of commission.
+Bee—get yourself hitched to the wagon so we can get out of here."
-Special Blazes kicked the burned-out crab bot nearest the wagon.
+He kicked the burned-out crab bot nearest the wagon.
 "Who in the Makers' names *are* they?"

 That was when Gumption heard Sindy scream,